By Debbie Aderinto

 Now that I am in law school, being a lawyer means serving as an advocate for one’s clients whether they are large institutions or indigent defendants.
 I plan to practice employment law.
 But I also hope to be the confidant and the counselor.

-Debbie Aderinto JD’16 is an associate in Philadelphia.
+Debbie Aderinto, JD’16, is an associate at Jackson Lewis in Philadelphia.
 She also has an MBA from the Fox School of Business at Temple University.
 While at Suffolk Law, she interned and clerked at law firms in Philadelphia, Rochester, NY, and Boston.